netrisai/docs/tutorials/upgrading-netris.rst

   This process can take up to 5 minutes

-Afterward, make sure that all pods have either "*Running*" or "*Completed*" status by executing the following command:
+Afterwards, make sure that all pods have either "*Running*" or "*Completed*" status by executing the following command:

 .. code-block:: shell-session